-This summer has been relatively hot and dry, the perfect combination for the Culex mosquito, the species that is known to carry the virus, and it is possible that we will see more cases in people before the season is over.
-The Health Department monitors for WNV activity in your area and throughout the county.
-You can visit our Web site at kanehealth.com/wnv\surveillance.htm to view a map of the trap locations throughout the county.
+Late summer and early fall are the times when we are likely to see human cases of WNV.
+This summer has been relatively hot and dry, the perfect combination for the Culex mosquito, the species that is known to carry the virus.
+It is possible that we will see more cases in people before the season is over, following a hard freeze.

-More information about historical West Nile activity in Kane County, is available by visiting kanehealth.com/west\nile.htm.
+More information about historical WNV activity in Kane County is available by visiting kanehealth.com/west_nile.htm.